 Tile Shower Cost

-So, how much will all of this cost?
+So, how much will you tile shower cost?
 Of course, the materials and accessories you choose will ultimately determine the cost of your specific shower remodel, but here are three average cost categories to help guide you:

 Good: Acrylic pan, porcelain tile, standard plumbing fixtures. one grab bar, standard bi-pass glass enclosure.
 Cost: ~$15k.